Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Naveen Trivedi

-My next question was on the margin side.
-So this quarter we have seen both gross margin and EBITDA margin has seen plus sort of a kind of expansion.
-So what is the outlook on the gross margin side and the EBITDA margin side for next year?
-And also in terms of margins, how mix is playing the role and how much RM cost is being supported this quarter?
-Sir, if you have any breakup.
+Sir, my next question was on the margin side.
+So, this quarter we have seen both gross margin and EBITDA margin have seen plus 300 sort of a kind of expansion.
+So what is the outlook on the gross margin side and EBITDA margin side for next year?
+And also in terms of margins, how mix is playing the role and how much RM cost is being supported this quarter, sir, if you have any break-up.

 Naveen Trivedi